 Calculating the refined solution in this manner, the residual curve revealed that there were systematic discrepancies in certain Quarters.
 This manifested itself in non-zero average slopes of some quarterly data.
-Although it cannot be excluded that these effects have physical origins (e.g. longer time-scale brightening or fading of the system, or a residual effect of the Doppler-boosting caused by the Kepler spacecraft's motion), from our point of view, they represent additional, systematic noise which should be removed.
+Although it cannot be excluded that these effects have physical origins (e.g., longer time-scale brightening or fading of the system, or a residual effect of the Doppler-boosting caused by the Kepler spacecraft's motion), from our point of view, they represent additional, systematic noise which should be removed.
+Therefore, we fitted the residual data with first order polynomials, individually for each quarter, and by the use of them, we detrended again the previously used Q0 - Q16 LC data.
+Then, we repeated only the last, refining part of our analysis.
+The residuals of the combined eclipsing and 5-frequency pulsation curve before and after this final detrending are plotted in Fig. 8.

 Figure 8.
-The residuals of the combined eclipsing + five-frequency pulsation solution before (red) and after (black) of the final detrending (see text for details).
+The residuals of the combined eclipsing + 5-frequency pulsation solution before (red) and after (black) of the final detrending.
+(See text for details.)